Java Server SDK

 ## Persistent storage

 The Persistent Storage interface lets you implement custom storage for user-specific configurations.
 Use it to persist user assignments across sessions, ensuring consistent experiment groups when users return.
-This is useful for client-side A/B testing where you need users to always see the same variant.
+Persistent storage is useful for client-side A/B testing where you need users to always see the same variant.

 import com.statsig.*;